 If you suffer from excessive sweating, it's important to keep the affected areas as clean and dry as possible.
 You could use absorbent pads to stop the sweat from soaking through your clothes.

 Make sure you carry a spare set of clothes and choose natural fibres such as silk or cotton that allow your skin to breathe.
 It is important to drink plenty of water to replace fluid lost when you sweat.

-If the sweating affects your palms, wearing gloves may help you with day to day tasks.
-If it affects your feet, try to take your shoes and socks off to air your feet when you can.
+If the sweating affects your palms, wearing gloves may help you with day-to-day tasks.
+If it affects your feet, take your shoes and socks off to air your feet when you can.

 If you are upset or embarrassed, it can help to talk to a counsellor or social worker.

 Not sure what to do next?

 If you or someone you know are concerned about excessive sweating, try healthdirect's online Symptom Checker and get advice on when to seek professional help.

 The Symptom Checker guides you to the next appropriate healthcare steps, whether it's self care, talking to a health professional, going to a hospital or calling triple zero (000).

 Learn more here about the development and quality assurance of healthdirect content.